-Since 1 April, a number of settlement plans have been advanced for at least 2,400 units in the West Bank, including East Jerusalem, with nine announcements starting in early July, including in sensitive East Jerusalem areas, Israel advanced the so-called retroactive legalisation of the Horesh Yaron and Rechelimoutposts, and put forward a potentially precedent-setting proposal to relocate the illegal outpost of Amona - which is slated by Israel's High Court of Justice for dismantling by the end of the year - onto nearby 'absentee land'.
-Together, these actions reflect a continuing policy to expand Israeli presence and limit Pelestinian development in the West Bank including in East Jerusalem.
-These moves have been compounded by statements from sitting Israeli presence and limit Beat the small presence and limit and the small presence and limit and ministers, openly rejecting the notion of a Palestinian state or calling for the complete annexation of Area C.
+Since 1 April, a number of settlement plans have been advanced for at least 2,400 units in the West Bank, including East Jerusalem, with nine announcements starting in early July, including in sensitive East Jerusalem areas.
+Israel advanced the so-called retroactive 'legalisation' of the Horesh Yaron and Rechelim outposts, and put forward a potentially precedent-setting proposal to relocate the illegal outpost of Amona - which is slated by Israel's High Court of Justice for dismantling by the end of the year - onto nearby 'absentee land'.
+Together, these actions reflect a continuing policy to expand Israeli presence and limit Palestinian development in the West Bank including in East Jerusalem.
+These moves have been compounded by statements from sitting Israeli ministers, openly rejecting the notion of a Palestinian state or calling for the complete annexation of Area C.

 The ceasefire in Gaza continues to hold, but continued illicit arms build-up and militant activity, including the building of tunnels, the smuggling of weapons, and the production and launching of rockets towards Israel increase the risk of renewed conflict.
-The beginning of May saw the most serious escalation of violence between Israel and Hamas since the 2014 conflict, with Israel's discovery of two tunnels and nine incursions to destroy them Mlitants fired some 45 mortars and rockets at Israel and the IDF conducted 13 airstrikes; one woman was killed and several other Palestinians injured during the exchanges.
+The beginning of May saw the most serious escalation of violence between Israel and Hamas since the 2014 conflict, with Israel's discovery of two tunnels and nine incursions to destroy them.
+Militants fired some 45 mortars and rockets at Israel and the IDF conducted 13 airstrikes; one woman was killed and several other Palestinians injured during the exchanges.
 On 21 August, two rockets were fired from Gaza, with one landing in the Israeli town of Sderot without causing injury or damage, the other falling short inside Gaza territory.
-Israeli forces responded with some 60 missiles and shells to various locations in Gaza, directed at Harnas' and other militants' bases.
+Israeli forces responded with some 60 missiles and shells to various locations in Gaza, directed at Hamas' and other militants' bases.
 Five people were reportedly injured during the operation.
 These incidents highlight the fragility of the security dynamics in Gaza and, particularly, the need to vigorously uphold the ceasefire.